danpark487/danpark487.github.io/_posts/2017-02-24-react-modals.md

 * First, we are importing in the <strong>default Modal component</strong> we created in Step 1 of this blog.
 Just like any other React component, it can be reused anywhere!
 We will be rendering the Modal component and within it, the specific content of the modal - here, the login form!
 * Second, we have an <strong>onClose</strong> method defined here.
 Remember earlier I said this has to be passed in as a prop to the default Modal component for it to trigger the different methods to exit out of the modal (e.g., <strong>onOverlayClick</strong>).
 It is inside this onClose method that we will pass in our <strong>hideModal</strong> action-creator to set the store's modalType to `null` (which triggers the ModalContainer to render out no presentational component -- `if (!props.modalType) return null`).

-2. Login Button!
+"2."
+Login Button!

 <div class="message">
     If you have separated your presentational components from your container components react-redux style, then what follows below will make sense.
-If you are unfamiliar with the presentation-container divide, the presentational component is merely receiving props from the container and handle all rendering.
+If you are unfamiliar with the presentation-container divide, the presentational component is merely receiving props from the container and handles all rendering.
 </div>

 * NavBar Presentational Component